sveltejs/kit/documentation/docs/11-page-options.md

 ### hydrate

 Ordinarily, SvelteKit [hydrates](#appendix-hydration) your server-rendered HTML into an interactive page.
 Some pages don't require JavaScript at all — many blog posts and 'about' pages fall into this category.
-In these cases you can skip hydration when the app boots up with the app-wide [`hydrate` config option](#configuration-browser) or the page-level `hydrate` export:
+In these cases you can skip hydration when the app boots up with the app-wide [`browser.hydrate` config option](#configuration-browser) or the page-level `hydrate` export:

 ```html
 <script context="module">